mihonapp/website/website/src/docs/guides/getting-started.md

 See the [Local source guide](/docs/guides/local-source/) for instructions.
 == External repositories
-External repositories add additional sources to **Tachiyomi**.
+External repositories add additional sources to **Mihon**.
 You can add external repositories by going to <nav to="browse"> and tapping **Extension repos**.

 Once there, you can add repositories by inputing URLs ending with `index.min.json`.
-A small set of extensions are available [here](/extensions/).

 ::: danger Caution
-Tachiyomi will not provide resources for any unofficial repositories.
+Mihon will not provide resources for any unofficial repositories.
 Beware that any third-party repositories or extensions will have full access to the app and may contain malware.
 :::

 Once you've added a repository, go to <nav to="extensions"> and refresh the extensions list.